litestar-org/litestar/docs/usage/route-handlers.rst

    def delete_resource(pk: int) -> None:
        ...

-Although these decorators are merely subclasses of :class:`HTTPRouteHandler <starlite.handlers.HTTPRouteHandler>` that pre-set the ``http_method``, using *get*, *patch*, *put*, *delete* or *post* instead of *route* makes the code clearer and simpler.
+Although these decorators are merely subclasses of :class:`HTTPRouteHandler <litestar.handlers.HTTPRouteHandler>` that pre-set the ``http_method``, using *get*, *patch*, *put*, *delete* or *post* instead of *route* makes the code clearer and simpler.